Guglielmo Audisio: Life

 Guglielmo Audisio was born January 27, 1802, and graduated with degrees in philosophy and theology from the University of Turin.
 After teaching for four years in the seminary of Bra, in 1837 he was appointed by King Carlo Alberto, Dean of the Ecclesiastical Academy of Superga, where he taught sacred eloquence, moral theology, canon law and institutions of Roman law.
 He was expelled from this office because he was opposed to the Piedmontese Government.
 Audisio was a fervent upholder of papal and Catholic rights against the political liberalism of Piedmont.

 In 1848, along with Giacomo Margotti, he founded the newspaper, Armonia ("Harmony") in Turin.
 It was for this reason that he fell a victim to the anti-clerical influence which had deprived him of his post at Superga.

 He then went to Rome, where Pope Pius IX appointed him professor at the Roman University, where he taught the law of nature and of nations.
 He was also appointed Canon of the Vatican Basilica.
-In Rome Audisio joined the liberal reformist Italian ecclesiastics, such as Monsignor Liverani, and tried to reconcile the new political and cultural needs of his time with Catholic tradition.
+In Rome Audisio joined the liberal reformist Italian ecclesiastics, such as Francesco Liverani, and tried to reconcile the new political and cultural needs of his time with Catholic tradition.
 He urged Catholics to exercise their right and duty against political revolutionaries and Mazzini, rejecting all forms of abstention.

 At the time of the First Vatican Council he was suspected of Gallicanism, to the grief of his patron Pius IX, and his work on political and religious society in the nineteenth century was condemned by the Church.
 Audisio submitted to the condemnation of his book, but he warmly protested against the accusation of heterodoxy and disobedience.